How does factoring support the growth of international SMEs?

 T.R.
 "ARI Trade" is a software solution that connects all of the company's subsidiaries not only with its factoring company or companies, but also with the credit insurer who will cover the customer risk.

 T.H.
-Does the feeling of "polycrisis" or "multicrisis" make your job, the challenge, more important in today's complicated economic context, and we'll end on that note?
+Does the feeling of "polycrisis" or "multicrisis" make your job, the challenge, more important in today's complicated economic context?
+And we'll end on that note.

 T.R.
 In a way, yes.
 Clearly, the finance department cannot afford to make a mistake when establishing a funding programme of this magnitude.
 You must be able to quantify the contribution that this represents in order to know the stable funding resource on which you can rely.
 And it is precisely this security that we wish to offer to our clients.